wlycdgr/FunnyFingers/README.md

 FUNNY FINGERS
 ~ A game for 2 to 10 fingers ~

 This game implements a semantic input mapping wherein which keys control which of 2-5 player avatars depends on the avatars' relative positions at the moment of input.
 The implementation's HQ is in the step event script of the Playfield object.
-The game was developed using Game Maker Studio 2 and its proprietary GML scripting language, with an animated vector font library I wrote in C (using the wonderful open-source game dev library raylib) ported into as the scr_Splitsfont group of scripts.
+The game was developed using Game Maker Studio 2 and its proprietary GML scripting language, with an animated vector font library I wrote in C (using the wonderful open-source game dev library raylib) and ported in as the scr_Splitsfont group of scripts.
 Available on Steam for Windows and Mac, with Steam API integration for leaderboard and achievements support.

 A pre-built version is available on Steam at https://store.steampowered.com/app/669690/Funny_Fingers/